jehy/wp-noexternallinks/readme.txt

 3.3.9.1 - Added some more debug.
 3.3.9.2 - Now debug mode does not mess up web site.
 Also added some text to options page.
 3.4 - Replaced direct SQL queries with WPDB interface.
+3.4.1 - Fixed displaying error where there are no stats for today.

 ####Localization